In an ideal world, both sides of your glutes would function together in perfect harmony.

 How to Tell if You Have Uneven Glutes

-- If one side is higher than the other, that's an indication that you may have uneven glutes.
+If one side feels significantly more challenging than the other, you may have some muscle imbalance.

 Fix Uneven Glutes With These 3 Exercises